 Released in February 1974, Humble Pie’s seventh studio album, ‘Thunderbox’ was pivotal for the seminal hard rock group led by legendary vocalist and guitarist Steve Marriott.
 But not in a good way, as it signaled their commercial fall from grace.

 30 Years Ago: The Alan Parsons Project Releases ‘Ammonia Avenue’

 Conventional wisdom suggests that middle-of-the-road (MOR) soft rock and highbrow intellectual conceits shouldn’t make for happy bedfellows.
 But that was before they converged in the Alan Parsons Project, which built a remarkably successful career by applying pop music of many stripes to Steel…

-40 Years Ago: Iggy & the Stooges Record ‘Metallic K.O.’
+The Day Iggy Pop and the Stooges Recorded ‘Metallic K.O.’
 Show

-One of rock’s most harrowing and authentically violent recorded documents was captured live 40 years ago today when Iggy and the Stooges unknowingly committed their last will and testament to tape (as an active '70s band, anyway) by performing the show that would go down in infamy as &lsq…
+One of rock’s most harrowing and authentically violent recorded documents was captured when Iggy and the Stooges unknowingly committed their last will and testament to tape (as an active '70s band, anyway) by performing the show that would go down in infamy as Metallic K...

 30 Years Ago: Whitesnake Release ‘Slide It In’